sidpalas/devops-directive-website/content/posts/2020/03/load-testing-f1-micro/index.md

 ### Snags along the way:

+I did run into some technical limitations when configuring and executing these tests.
+Here are the main issues and how I overcame them:

- 1) **Bandwidth limitations:** As noted above, my home internet was not sufficient to support the load test.
-Moving to a GCP virtual machine with sufficient bandwidth (Measured it @ 900+ Mbps) solved this.
+ 1) **Bandwidth Limitations:** As noted above, my home internet was not sufficient to support the load test.
+Moving to a GCP virtual machine with sufficient bandwidth (Measured @ 900+ Mbps) as the test client running k6 solved this.
+For the later tests in the cached configuration this was actually still the limiting factor.

- 2) **Out of memory:** After moving to a n1-standard1 instance, the more demanding tests caused k6 to run out of memory. (`fatal error: runtime: out of memory`).
-Moving to an n1-standard-4 (15GB memory) solved this.
+ 2) **Memory Limitations:** After moving from my laptop to an n1-standard-1 instance as the testing client, the more demanding tests caused k6 to run out of memory (`fatal error: runtime: out of memory`).
+Moving to an n1-standard-8 (30GB memory) solved this.

- 3) **Unix resource limits:** Because each request group makes multiple HTTP requests, the final test with 1600 target virtual users surpasses the [maximum number of open files](https://k6.io/docs/misc/fine-tuning-os#user-resource-limits) allowed by the OS for a single process to managed at once.
+ 3) **Unix Resource Limits:** Because each request group makes multiple HTTP requests, the final test with 1600 target virtual users surpasses the [default maximum number of open files](https://k6.io/docs/misc/fine-tuning-os#user-resource-limits) allowed by the OS for a single process to managed at once.
 Testing on two VMs in parallel solved this (and allowed me add the "Distributed" D to the title of this article 🤓...), but increasing the limit with `ulimit -n <NEW_LARGER_LIMIT>` is the approach I ended up using.

 ## (Aside) Total Costs

 The total cost to run this experiment was $__:
-- $__ for __ GB of network egress
+- $0.51 for 12.81 GB of network egress
-- $__ for running the server f1-micro instance for a few days
+- $0.36 for running the server f1-micro instance for a ~2 days
-- $__ for running the testing instances for a few hours
+- $0.38 for running the testing n1-standard-8 instances for a ~2 hrs

 ## Conclusions

 I am continuously amazed at the level of load that even such a tiny virtual machine can handle when serving static content!

-Also, utilizing a service like Cloudflare to help cache and serve content reduces the load on the server significantly and cut the response times in half under heavy load and by a third under light load.
+Utilizing a service like Cloudflare to help cache and serve content reduces the load on the server significantly and cut the response times in half under light load and prevented the server from being overwhelmed under heavy load.

-I would have like to have recorded realtime resource (CPU + Memory usage on the server VM) but the GCP cloud monitoring agent isn't compatible with Container Optimized OS, so I settled for the rough 1min averaged view in the GCP console:
+I would have like to have recorded realtime resource (CPU + Memory usage on the server VM) but the GCP cloud monitoring agent isn't compatible with Container Optimized OS, so I settled for the rough 1 min averaged view in the GCP console:

 {{< img "images/peak-cpu.png" "Now we're cooking with gas! (bursting above the 0.2 vCPU limit for a short period)">}}

 This test gives me confidence that my current server configuration should be able to handle quite a bit of growth before needing any major overhaul.

 In the future I would love to do similar benchmarking across other hosting options.
 If someone has a contact at [@github](https://twitter.com/github) or [@netlify](https://twitter.com/Netlify) that could grant me permission to run a test against a Github Pages or Netlify Starter site let me know!
-Or maybe at [@bluehost](https://twitter.com/bluehost) so I can benchmark a Wordpress install...
+Or maybe at [@bluehost](https://twitter.com/bluehost) so I can benchmark some Wordpress installs...

 <!-- -- Shout out YouTube + call to action -->